talkable/talkable-docs/source/campaigns/campaign_placements/loyalty_widget.rst

 .. note::
    If a customer is not signed in, the widget promts them to join the loyalty program and provide the email manually.

-It is a good practice is to show this widget when your customers are about to check out so that they are able to convert their points to a coupon and apply it on the purchase.
+It is a good practice to show this widget when your customers are about to check out so that they are able to convert their points to a coupon and apply it on the purchase.

 :ref:`Learn more about Placements <campaigns/campaign_placements>`